Learning to navigate around your guitar fretboard is difficult.

 Again, there is a bigger jump for your fingers here, as you are crossing 3, rather than 4 strings.

 Yet despite this, it is worth learning this shape.
 It will allow you to move across large sections of your fretboard elegantly, without having to rely on moving up and down scale shapes.

 At this point it is worth noting that this same shape can be applied to the G string.
 This is as follows:

-As you can see, with octave shapes, you can quickly find 5 different notes of G. And this is just in the first half of your fretboard.
+As you can see with octave shapes, you can quickly find 4 different notes of A in just one small section of your fretboard.

-We can take this one step further, by looking at these shapes across the entirety of the fretboard:
+We can take this one step further, by looking at these shapes across a much larger section of the fretboard:

 There are just two further things to keep in mind here:

-The second, is that there are certain points on the guitar fretboard where 3 of the same note converge in the same area.
-This is what the fretboard looks like with all of the notes of G applied:
+The second is that there are certain points on the guitar fretboard where 3 of the same note converge in the same area.
+You can see this on the diagram above at the 17th fret.